-US home construction falls 6% in January but permits up
+January home construction falls 6%; signs of rebound ahead

 WASHINGTON (AP) — U.S. home construction fell 6% in January but applications for building permits, which typically signal activity ahead, rose sharply.

-Last month’s decline pushed home and apartment construction down to a seasonally adjusted rate of 1.58 million units in January, compared with 1.68 million in December, the Commerce Department reported Thursday.
+The decline pushed home and apartment construction down to a seasonally adjusted rate of 1.58 million units last month, compared with 1.68 million in December, the Commerce Department reported Thursday.

 Single-family construction starts dropped 12.2% while construction of apartment units rose 16.2%.